CoderChirag/DataStucturesLibraryCpp/readme.md

-# Array - A Library for using resizable arrays
+# My Data Structures Library

+This library is created for using various Data Structures easily in C++.

+## Array

+-   Implements the resizable dynamic arrays.
+-   Template class, can be used for any data type

-## How to use
+### How to use

 1. Place the files `array.h` and `array.cpp` inside the root folder of your project
-2. Example code to use the library:
+2. Example code to use `Array`:

         // main.cpp
         #include<iostream>